-3.3.
-Change of pH-value, total suspended solids and total solids effluent.
+As described in 2.1.6., the pH- value and the total solids with including total suspended solids could be used as measurements to control the stability of the reactor and quality of effluent.
 While operating the laboratory BASBF system with municipal wastewater, the pH kept stable at 7.5 \pm 0.1.
 The slight decrease from the influent pH of 8.0 could be related to the activity of acidifying bacteria in the reactor.
 TS was determined at 0.079 \pm 0.004 %, while the TSS content was under the detection limit and usage of a 45 μ m pore size glass fiber fabric filter resulted in a clear effluent.